entur/nirgali/README.md

 ### Frontend

-The frontend application is a simple vanilla Create React App using Firebase SDK.
+The frontend application is a simple vanilla Create React App.
 It loads configurations from the server side for environment specific values, so that a single build can be deployed to all environments.

 ### Database